 In addition to legally protected reasons, some employees may have general objections to receiving a COVID-19 vaccination.
 If a significant portion of the workforce refuses to comply, the employer will be put in a difficult position.
 So rather than implementing requirements that could lead to difficult decisions, such as employee terminations, employers should focus on steps they can take to encourage and incentivize employees to get vaccinated.

 - Make obtaining the vaccine as easy as possible for employees

 - Cover any costs that might be associated with getting the vaccine

 - Provide incentives to employees who get vaccinated

 - Provide paid time off for employees to get the vaccine and recover from any potential side effects

-It’s important that employers communicate clearly and often with employees and help them understand how vaccinations will make their workplace safer.
+It’s important that your clients communicate clearly and often with their employees and help them understand how vaccinations will make their workplace safer.
 Management should lead by example and ensure that they get vaccinated first.

-As vaccines become more available, employers should encourage workers to get vaccinated.
+As vaccines become more available, your clients should encourage their workers to get vaccinated.
 Experts have estimated that it will take 60 to 70% of the population to vaccinate in order to end the pandemic.
 So, every employer should do their part to ensure a safe and successful vaccination process.